 How to Get There

-The Chena Hot Springs are located at the end of the Chena Hot Springs Road around 56 miles east of Fairbanks, Alaska.
+The Chena Hot Springs is located at the end of the Chena Hot Springs Road around 56 miles east of Fairbanks, Alaska.
 The road offers excellent wildlife watching with chances to view wild moose, bear and much more.

 The road is paved and well-maintained.
 It passes through low, rolling hills with ponds and rivers running next to the road.
 There are many pullouts and viewpoints along this drive.